ragavagroup/crm-application/README.md

 php composer.phar install --prefer-dist --no-dev
 ```

-- Create the database with the name specified on previous step (default name is "oro_crm").
+- Create the database with the name specified on previous step (default name is "bap_standard").

 - Install application and admin user with Installation Wizard by opening install.php in the browser or from CLI:

 ```bash
 php app/console oro:install --env prod
 ```
-**Note:** If the installation process times out, add the `--timeout=0` argument to the command.

 - Enable WebSockets messaging